lzm0x219/lzm0x219/README.md

 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/git/git.png"></code>
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/terminal/terminal.png"></code>

-> Disappointed with **React** getting involved in politics.
-Will not use it for new projects.

 #### 🥟 This is what I am going to do next：
 - [ ] `A component library`
 - [ ] `A financial software`